← Back to Thought Leadership

 One of the most common and potentially harmful DMARC mistakes is defining an overly strict policy before you ensure your own email is consistently passing DMARC authentication.
 This can really hurt your deliverability.

 For any sender that is new to DMARC, we always recommend starting with a policy of p=none.
 The reason is because most senders at this point have not been receiving DMARC reports and may have misconfigured (misaligned) SPF and DKIM configurations.
-So it's actually fairly likely that setting a p=quarantine or p=reject will shoot the sender in the foot because it can cause inadvertent quarantine or rejection of their own, legitimate emails due to DMARC authentication failing.
+So it's actually fairly likely that setting a p=quarantine or p=reject will cause inadvertent quarantine or rejection of your own, legitimate emails due to DMARC authentication failing.

 Not Receiving or Reviewing DMARC Reports

-We often see DMARC records with no rua values (hence no reports) and many times nobody reads those reports (happens often).
+We often see DMARC records with no rua values (hence no reports) and many times nobody reads those reports.

 This way you can make decisions on if and when to change your DMARC policy to best protect your brand and customers from bad email actors.